Skip to main content

 The Project Safe Center provides individual advocacy to VU community members impacted by any form of sexual misconduct, regardless of when or where it has occurred.
 Vanderbilt students, staff, faculty, and postdocs may call the 24-hour crisis and support hotline (615) 322-7233, call our office line (615)875-0660, or email us at projectsafe@vanderbilt.edu to schedule a phone or video appointment.

-Project Safe is open for advocacy appointments during our usual business hours of Monday-Friday 8 AM to 5 PM.
-In-person (scheduled or drop-in), Zoom or other video call, and phone call appointments remain available and may be scheduled by calling (615) 875-0660.
+Project Safe is available for drop-in advocacy meetings Monday-Friday 10 AM to 4 PM.
+In-person (scheduled or drop-in), Zoom or other video call, and phone call appointments are available and may be scheduled by calling (615) 875-0660.
 If you are already connected with a Victim Resource Specialist, please feel free to communicate with them directly via email.
 Remember, we’re always available via our crisis and support hotline 24 hours a day at (615) 322-7233.
+Vanderbilt community members may use us anonymously, confidentially, or privately, depending upon the needs and circumstances of the person or situation.
+Call us or drop by the office to learn more.

 The Project Safe hotline is available 24 hours a day, and Project Safe staff answer that phone hotline.
 If you prefer text support, another option is the national Crisis Text Line, which provides free, 24/7, high-quality text-based mental health support and crisis intervention by empowering a community of trained volunteers to support people in their moments of need.
 Text VANDY to the Crisis Text Line at 741741 to communicate with a trained crisis counselor, from anywhere in the United States, anytime, about any type of crisis.
 Send a Text